Computer-Vision-Team-Amsterdam/Blurring-as-a-Service/data-prep/eda.md

 49 0.646836 0.132552 0.118047 0.0969375

 [class name] [x] [y] [width] [height]

+The *.txt file specifications are:

+- One row per object
+- Each row is class x_center y_center width height format.
+- Box coordinates must be in normalized xywh format (from 0 - 1).
+If your boxes are in pixels, divide x_center and width by image width, and y_center and height by image height.
+- Class numbers are zero-indexed (start from 0).
 ```
+Source for training YOLO with custom dataset can be found [here](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data).

+Based on this info, we know what we need to consider the following when converting the annotations:
 - The bbox will remain the same format
 - Categories will change from 1=person and 2=license plate to 0=person and 1=licence plate
 - if we split train-val in for example 1000-446 we have `train/images` with 1000 jpg files  and `train/labels` with 1000 txt files